opsdroid/opsdroid/docs/connectors/webexteams.md

-# opsdroid connector cisco spark
+# opsdroid connector webex teams

-A connector for [opsdroid](https://github.com/opsdroid/opsdroid) to interact with [Cisco Spark](https://www.ciscospark.com/).
+A connector for [opsdroid](https://github.com/opsdroid/opsdroid) to interact with [Webex Teams](https://www.webex.com/team-collaboration.html).
+##### Note: Webex Teams was used to be called cisco spark.
+We changed cisco spark connector to webex teams connector
 ## Usage

 **This connector requires that the opsdroid web server is internet facing.**

- - Visit https://developer.ciscospark.com and log in
+ - Visit https://developer.webex.com/ and log in
  - Go to "My Apps"
  - Click the plus button to create a new app and select "Create a Bot"
  - Fill in the details and click "Add Bot"